 surfaceDestroyed() is called between

 onDestroy().
-However, this is not guaranteed and, for instance,
+However, this is not guaranteed; for instance, under certain circumstances

 surfaceDestroyed() may be called after